thorstendb-ARM/vscode-cmsis-debugger-tdb/DEVELOPMENT.md

     creates a build dedicated for debug.
 Additionally, it sets up a watch which detects code changes and rebuilds them incrementally.

-2. Switch to the VS Code `Run and Debug` view.
+2. Switch to the VS Code® `Run and Debug` view.

 3. Select and run `Desktop Extension`.
 This launches an extension host that runs this extension.